Invercargill Activities and Attractions

 ASURE Townsman Motor Lodge is located at 195 Tay Street which is the main road into town from the East.
 We are located close to the City centre and many Invercargill activities including the airport, golf courses, i-site visitor center including Queens Park, Stadium Southland, Velodrome, Hospital, shopping complexes, restaurants and cafes.

 The pride of Invercargill is Queens Park, a beautiful park in the centre of the city sprawling across 80 hectares of beautifully kept gardens.
 Highlights include a beautiful and varied rose garden, a rhododendron dell, an azalea garden, Japanese garden, dramatic tree lined walkways, bush paths through a selection of native plants and rock and herb gardens.
 An indoor Winter Garden features tropical and flowering plants and cacti are displayed in an adjoining house.
-Queens Park also has an impressive bird aviary, animal enclosures, children’s play areas, extensive sporting facilities and cafes .At the southern entrance you will find the Southland Museum & Art Gallery, and i-SITE Visitor Information Centre.
+Queens Park also has an impressive bird aviary, animal enclosures, children’s play areas and extensive sporting facilities.

 E Hayes hardware store